databrary/www/databrary/input/pages/user-guide/responsibilities.md

 De-Identified Data, Non-Identifiable Data, and Metadata may be combined to identify research participants.
 De-Identified Data, Non-Identifiable Data, and Metadata may be combined with Recordings to identify individuals or cause them harm or embarrassment.
 These represent significant risks.

-Accordingly, in order to avoid risks associated with the identification of individuals depicted in Recordings which could potentially cause harm or embarrassment, Investigators seeking access to Databrary promise the following:
+Accordingly, in order to avoid risks associated with the identification of individuals depicted in Recordings which could potentially cause harm or embarrassment, Investigators seeking access to Databrary agree to the following commitments when using Databrary and Institutions agree to take responsibility for the Authorized Investigators whom they authorized.

-Additional guidance for Institutions may be found [here](|filename|../institutional-guidance.md).